Josh Dacres-Cogley: Return to Birmingham

 Dacres-Cogley made his first league appearance for Birmingham for nearly two years when he started at right back and was involved in the build-up to the opening goal in the 2–1 win away to Preston North End on 31 October 2020.
 He was a regular in the matchday squad and made two more starts in the first half of the season, but then dropped out of contention.
 After Birmingham avoided relegation, new manager Lee Bowyer used the two remaining matches as an opportunity to look at his fringe players, and Dacres-Cogley started in both.
 In May 2021, Birmingham confirmed that Dacres-Cogley would leave the club when his contract expired at the end of the season.

 Tranmere Rovers

 Dacres-Cogley signed a two-year contract with League Two club Tranmere Rovers in June 2021.
 He made his debut on the opening day of the season, playing the whole of the 1–0 win at home to Walsall.

+Bolton Wanderers

+On 21 June 2023, Bolton Wanderers announced that Dacres-Cogley would join them on a two-year deal on 1 July at the end of his Tranmere contract.
+He scored Bolton's second goal in a 2–1 win over Derby County on 2 September, but the goal was not initially credited to him by some sources.
+It was eventually awarded to him by the dubious goals panel later in the month.